Hammerhead8/rpn-calculator/README.md

 * 'l' &nbsp; &nbsp; Pops the number at the top of the stack and stores its natural logarithm.
 * 'L' &nbsp; &nbsp; Pops the number at the top of the stack and stores its base 10 logarithm.

+## Register commands
+* 'sX' &nbsp; &nbsp; Pops the number at the top of the stack and saves it in register X.
+* 'rX' &nbsp; &nbsp; Recalls the number from register X and pushes it to the stack.
+The register is then cleared.
+* 'RX' &nbsp; &nbsp; Recalls the number from register X and pushes it to the stack.
+The value in the register is preserved.